siderolabs/talos/website/content/v1.3/talos-guides/upgrading-talos.md

 installer container image for the version of Talos to upgrade to.

-For instance, if your Talos node has the IP address `10.20.30.40` and you want to install the official version `v1.0.0`, you would enter a command such
+For instance, if your Talos node has the IP address `10.20.30.40` and you want to install the current version, you would enter a command such
 as:

 ```sh